-We curated a list of the best winter book recommendations for 2021, including everything from the best winter-themed books for a book club to lighter novels perfect for a relaxing reading session by the fireplace.
+We curated a list of the best winter book recommendations for 2023, including everything from the best winter books for a book club to lighter novels perfect for a relaxing reading session by the fireplace.

 Beloved Irish author Maeve Binchy is known for her warm-hearted books that make you feel like you know the characters and have been transported to Ireland.
 A Week in Winter is her last novel.
 In it, she takes us to the Western Irish coast, where the main character has decided to take over a castle and turn it into a guest house for those on holiday.

 In the first half of this book, you'll be beside Chicky as she tries to transform the cold castle into an inviting vacation spot.
 Once she is open for business, each chapter follows a different, often eccentric, guest through Chicky's first week in business.

 by Patti Callahan

 Set in 1950 England, promising physics student Megs is attending Oxford and prefers facts to creativity.
 However, her beloved but critically ill, 8-year-old brother is obsessed with a world created in a book - The Lion, The Witch, and The Wardrobe.
 When he asks her to find out where Narnia came from, she can't refuse his plea.

 When she tracks down the Lewis brothers, who are also at Oxford, they graciously invite her for tea.
 While they fill her with stories she can pass along to her brother, she doesn't understand why he won't answer her most important question about the origin of Narnia.